muratk5n/thirdwave/en/README.md

-experimentally — that turbulence can be understood and quantified with the help of a relatively small set of special solutions to the governing equations of fluid dynamics that can be precomputed for a particular geometry, once and for all.
+experimentally — that turbulence can be understood and quantified with the help of a relatively small set of special solutions to the governing equations of fluid dynamics that can be precomputed for a nparticular geometry, once and for all.

 'For nearly a century, turbulence has been described statistically as a random process,' said [scientist].
 'Our results provide the first